WithSecureOpenSource/see/doc/tutorial_plugins.rst

 The Protocol
 ------------

 In the natural sciences a `protocol <https://en.wikipedia.org/wiki/Protocol_%28science%29>`_ is a predefined written procedural method in the design and implementation of experiments.
-When writing test cases to analyse unknown samples we define a protocol as a sequence of instructions affecting the Context and leading to several Events to be triggered.
+When writing test cases to analyse unknown samples, we define a protocol as a sequence of instructions affecting the Context and leading to several Events to be triggered.

 With a well defined set of protocols and a collection of independent plugins, we can assemble a vaste amount of test cases without the need of writing any specific code.